metinogurlu/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 24: August 13, 2020

+**Today's Progress**: Add bootstrap to my new weather app project and i tried to built my layout again with it.

+**Thoughts:** This project will be more challenging

 ### Day 23: August 12, 2020

 **Today's Progress**: Decided to create new weather app today.
 I picked a very cool design on dribble and I started with #reactjs and #nextjs to this project.
 I built layout for now